scossin/iamsystem_python/docs/source/fuzzy.rst

 ^^^^^^^^^^^^

 iamsystem algorithm tries to match a sequence of tokens in a document to a sequence of tokens in a keyword.
-The default fuzzy algorithm of the :ref:`matcher:Matcher` class is the exact match algorithm.
+The default fuzzy algorithm of the :ref:`api_doc:Matcher` class is the exact match algorithm.
 In general, in entity linking tasks, exact matching has high precision but low recall since a single character difference in a token can lead to a miss.